 - Bronchoconstriction: Narrowing of the airways in the lungs caused by the smooth muscle contracting.

 Antihistamines are either first generation or second generation.
 First generation are older and generally cheaper to purchase however are able to cross the blood-brain barrier leading to sedative effect.
 They also have a shorter half life, meaning more frequent dosages are necessary.
 Zyrtec is a second generation antihistamine.

 First generation antihistamines include:

 Second generation antihistamines are newer, but often more expensive.
-Benefits of second generation include less drowsiness due to a lower blood-brain barrier penetration and a longer half-life, so once daily administration is usually all that is required (which is good when trying to pill cats).
-Second generation antihistamines include:
+Benefits of second generation include less drowsiness due to a lower blood-brain barrier penetration as well as a longer half-life.
+This means once a day administration is usually all that is required.
+Second generation antihistamines may include:

 Throughout the article, I refer to this medication as Zyrtec, because that is what most pet owners call the product.
 Zyrtec is, in fact, the patented name for, cetirizine, but as it is now off-patent, there are many generic products available with the same ingredient as Zyrtec.

 When purchasing Zyrtec (or its generic equivalent), let your pharmacist know it is for a cat, and make sure that cetirizine is the only active ingredient.